znsio/specmatic-documentation/documentation/backward_compatibility.md

 If the change is not backward compatible, the compare command exits with exit code 1.
 You can use this in a script.

-## Validating Changes In Git On Your Laptop
+## Validating Changes In Git On Your Laptop (Deprecated)

+> **DEPRECATED:** This command will be removed in the next major release.
+Use 'backward-compatibility-check' command instead.

 If `api_products_v1.yaml` is part of a git repository, changes can be made directly to this file instead of creating a new one.